acdvorak/jquery.caret/README.md

 Run ```test/newline-range.html``` in IE 6-8 and try the above examples to see the bug in action.

-### Deselecting Text in IE 6-10
+## Deselecting Text in IE 6-10

-In all versions of IE (6-10), clicking _inside_ a text selection returns the wrong range.
+In all versions of IE (6-10), clicking _inside_ selected text returns the wrong selection range and caret position.

 Run ```test/newline-range.html``` in any version of IE and select some text in the textarea.
 Then click anywhere **inside** the selection (without moving the mouse) to see the bug in action.

 Clicking _outside_ the selection works just fine.

 License